Prunus maritima: Uses

-The species is grown commercially for fruit and value added products like jam.
+The species is grown commercially for fruit and value-added products like jam.
 Taste of ripe fruit is prevailingly sweet, though individual bushes range in flavor and some are sour or slightly bitter.
 About the size of grapes, beach plums are much smaller in size when compared to the longer cultivated Asian varieties found in the supermarket, though are resilient to many North American stone fruit pests, such as black knot fungus.
-A number of cultivars have been selected for larger and better-flavored fruit, including Resigno, Wild Goose, ECOS, Eastham, Hancock and Squibnocket.
+A number of cultivars have been selected for larger and better-flavored fruit, including Resigno, Jersey Gem (Rutgers), ECOS, Eastham, Hancock and Squibnocket.

 Natali Vineyards in Goshen, New Jersey, produces a wine from beach plums.
 Greenhook Ginsmiths in Greenpoint, Brooklyn, New York, makes a gin flavored with beach plums.

+The seed pits of the fruits are toxic due to their hydrocyanic acid content.

 Culture

 Places named after the beach plum include Plum Island, Massachusetts, Plum Island, New York, Plum Cove Beach in Lanesville, Gloucester, Massachusetts, and Beach Plum Island State Park in Sussex County, Delaware.

-Fresh and dried, it was used extensively by Native Americans and eventually colonists.
-It is experiencing a revival in popularity with the resurgence of foraging, the local food movement, and the prominence of native species selection in permaculture design.
+Fresh and dried, beach plums were used extensively by Native Americans and eventually colonists.

+The beach plum is experiencing a revival in popularity with the resurgence of foraging, the local food movement, the La Croix flavor, and the prominence of native species selection in permaculture design.